Bill Hocker | Feb 28, 2020 on: Growth Issues

 NVR 1/23/20: Proposed hotel on Solano Avenue wins Napa County Planning Commission praise

 And there you have it: "Planning Commission Chair Dave Whitmer said the commission wouldn’t consider a hotel in this area if the property wasn’t zoned commercial.
 But it is."
-Zoning regulation can only be used to increase intensity of use, not to decrease it.
+Zoning changes are a one-way street: urbanizing density can only be increased, not decreased.
 The future urban development of the county is assured.